OVERVIEW

 A successful access token request returns a JSON object containing the following fields :

-- pi.sri: session identifier.
-This filed is populate only after the authentication, not on the refresh endpoint
+• pi.sri: session identifier.
+This field is populate only after the authentication, not on the refresh endpoint

 An unsuccessful one returns an HTTP 400 with a JSON error object :